Knowing how to set and smash your singing goals is an essential skill for every singer that is serious about their development.

 How To Set And SMASH Your Singing Goals – POLISH

-This consists of focussed rehearsal time.
-If you have a gig going up in a 90 days, you would want to be at the polish stage by month 2 or day 60.
+This phase consists of focussed rehearsal time.
+If you have a gig in 90 days, you would want to be at the polish stage by month 2 or day 60.
 That’s when you schedule and book rehearsal space if working with a band or just for yourself.

-You are bringing a lot of the pieces of the performance puzzle together so that is your deadline for knowing the music from to back, and connecting with others, finalising the performance and production elements like studio the, live-streaming gear, house concert info, tech riders, costuming etc.
+You are bringing a lot of the pieces of the performance puzzle together so that is your deadline for knowing the music front to back, connecting with your personnel, finalising the performance and production elements like studio the, live-streaming gear, house concert info, tech riders, costuming etc.

 This time is all for polishing your performance.
 Ideally you are recording your rehearsals, watching back and tweaking things to work on at your next rehearsal.